yasen-yankov/ios-docs/Xamarin.iOS/getting-started.md

 <img src="../images/getting-started-xamarin003.png"/>
 	- If you have reached the blue button using your UI for Xamarin.iOS / UI for Xamarin Cross-Platform license, go to step 3
 	- If you have reached the blue button using your DevCraft Ultimate, go to step 4.
 3. Clicking the blue button will open the list of files available for download.
-Download the *Manual Installation* file of UI for Xamarin.iOS / UI for Xamarin Cross-Platform respectively.
+Download the *Manual Installation* file of UI for Xamarin.iOS / UI for Xamarin Cross-Platform respectively (skip step 4).
 <img src="../images/getting-started-xamarin005.png"/>
 4. Clicking the blue button will open the list of products available with the DevCraft Ultimate license.
 Find the *UI for Xamarin Cross-Platform* product and click the *Download* button.
 This will download the *Manual Installation* file.
 <br/><img src="../images/getting-started-xamarin004.png"/>